Amitkmr948/HackerRank/README.md

 </p>

 ## Description
-The solutions of all the SQL challenges for all easy, medium and hard challenges on HackerRank executed on MySQL environment compiled with helpful Resources & references related to the challenges.
+Amit Kumar’s HackerRank‑SQL‑Challenges‑Solutions GitHub repository offers complete MySQL solutions for all 58 HackerRank SQL challenges, spanning easy, medium, and hard levels.
+Each solution includes helpful comments, resources, and references, neatly organized by topic (Basic/Advanced Select, Joins, Aggregation, etc.).
+It’s designed to run directly in a MySQL environment, making it a one‑stop reference for learning and validation

 ## Domains